AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

 #### Remove a custom attribute
-Chat room members can call `asyncRemoveChatRoomAttributesFromServer` to remove one single custom attribute that set by themselves.
-After you successfully call this method, other members in the chat room receives an `onAttributesRemoved` callback.
+Chat room members can call `asyncRemoveChatRoomAttributesFromServer` to remove one single custom attribute that is set by themselves.
+After you successfully call this method, other members in the chat room receive an `onAttributesRemoved` callback.

 ```java
 // Removes a custom attribute by specifying chat room ID and attribute key.